 Cons: Durability, sticky to layer

 The WoolX Hannah is the best valued Merino wool base layer tested.
 Versatile and fit for active or standing use, it provides a wide range of thermoregulation that will keep you comfortable throughout your next adventure.
 Build a snowman, go running, or take a hike in this super versatile layer throughout the year.

 Utilizing 230-g of Merino Wool, the Hannah is one of the warmest base layers in this review.
 In comparison to other synthetics, it thermoregulates better through a wide range of temperatures, keeping us comfortable in temperatures reaching up 70 degrees and dipping down into the double negative digits.
-It scores an eight out of ten.

 Comfort & Fit

 This is one of the most comfortable and well-fitted shirts in this review!
 Constructed of soft 100% Merino wool fibers, our testers love its super cozy fabric fibers that feel comfortable next to the skin.
 The fabric isn't itchy and it stretches to provide a great fit for all body types.
 The size is true to fit and the torso and arm length is ample, allowing you to reach overhead without the fabric slipping to expose any skin.
 The fabrics are also thick, so you can wear it all day comfortably without a care in the world.
 Grab a cup of tea and curl up with your favorite book on a cold, rainy afternoon.